preheat99/GreenScreenWebPage/README.markdown

 #
-This is a Webpage created for applying green-screen algorithm.This webpage is made using HTML,CSS and JavaScript.
+This is a Webpage created using codepen for applying green-screen algorithm.This webpage is made using HTML,CSS and JavaScript.